peterjlambert/petelambert.com/src/site/index.md

 title: Pete Lambert - Chuff It
 headline: Pete Lambert
 slug: home
-description: I'm Pete Lambert; husband, father, musician and design engineer from Yorkshire.
-This is where things land when they fall out of my head.
+description: This is where things land when they fall out of my head.
 keywords:
   - pete lambert
   - designer